MT100 2 credits

 Massage Exam Review

-Prepares students for the Oregon State Board of Massage Licensing Exam by reviewing entire year’s worth of study.
+Prepares students for the Oregon State Board of Massage exams required for licensing by reviewing entire year’s worth of study.

 MT117 1 credit